The Lost Heroes of the Golden Age

 Mister Miracle vol. 1 #1 (Mar./Apr.
 1971)

-Scott Free was a "god" from the Fourth World of New Genesis.
-He fled to Earth to escape Darksied and came to meet escape artist Thaddeus Brown aka Mister Miracle and his assistant, Oberon.
-While rehearsing his act, Darkseid's Inter-Gang attacked Brown and Scott helped fight them off.
-Afterwards he went to live with Brown and became his apprentice.
-During a practice, Brown was shot and killed by a sniper ordered by Inter-Gang boss the Steel Hand.
+Decades after his debut, the aging Thaddeus trained a successor, Scott Free, who was a "god" from the Fourth World of Apokolips.
+Free had fled to escape Darksied and met Brown and Oberon on Earth.
+While Brown was rehearsing his act, Darkseid's Inter-Gang attacked him and Scott helped fight them off.
+Afterwards, Scott went to live with Brown and became his apprentice.
+During a practice, Thaddeus was shot and killed by a sniper ordered by Inter-Gang boss the Steel Hand.
 Scott found the Hand and exacted vengeance.
 (Mister Miracle vol. 1 #1)

 When Thaddeus' son, Ted Brown, returned to his father's home in suburban Metropolis, (#10) Ted became Mister Miracle's new manager and filmed an act involving the Female Furies, who didn't seem to mind it. (#11) Ted Brown was kidnapped by King Komodo, aka Albert Von Killowitz, whom Ted had met in Korean War. (#13) He continued to work with Scott during his time on Earth.